Important factors to consider in residence planning

 Only through the acquisition of full citizenship can you legally acquire the right to a passport.
 Non-citizen passports and other passports issued to non-citizens are generally of limited use, with certain exceptions, for example the non-citizens passport issued to persons holding a retiree residence permit in Panama, which is legal but also of limited use.
 Other exceptions include diplomatic passports issued to non-citizens, UN, and refugee passports as well as certain travel documents issued by international organizations or individual states.

-Diplomatic passports are only legal and useful if issued by the competent authorities within the issuing State or international organization and if the holder is properly accredited in the host State.
-Normally, diplomatic passports are only issued to persons who are citizens of the issuing State.
+Diplomatic passports are only legal and useful if issued by the competent authorities within the issuing state or international organization and if the holder is properly accredited in the host state.
+Normally, diplomatic passports are only issued to persons who are citizens of the issuing state.

 For an overview of citizenship regulations in selected countries with regard to dual citizenship, click here.

-Principal grounds for acquiring citizenship are birth within a certain territory, descent from a citizen parent, marriage to a citizen, and naturalization.
+Principal grounds for acquiring citizenship are birth within a certain territory, descent from a citizen parent, marriage to a citizen, and by naturalization.
 The conditions under which the privilege of grant of citizenship or naturalization is given vary from state to state, but family relationships or lengthy periods of residence are usually essential, besides character and other requirements such as knowledge of the national language.

-Citizenship-by-Investment Programs offer you the opportunity to legally acquire a new citizenship quickly and simply, without any disruptions to your life.
+Citizenship-by-investment programs offer you the opportunity to legally acquire a new citizenship quickly and simply, without any disruptions to your life.